 Replacement of Judas Iscariot

-After Judas Iscariot betrayed Jesus and hanged himself, the disciples needed to replace him to complete the twelve.
+After Judas betrayed Jesus and hanged himself, the disciples needed to replace Judas to complete the twelve apostles.
 They chose between two men, namely Joseph (also called Barsabbas) and Matthias.
 The disciples prayed and asked God to lead them to choose the right person.
 They cast lots which was a standard method during that time.
-Matthias then became the twelfth disciple.
+Matthias then became the 12th disciple of Jesus.

 Paul, the Apostle of the Gentiles